-Should you need help finding teenage boarding schools or therapeutic boarding schools or schools for troubled teens or alternative schools, please let us know.
+Should you need help finding boarding schools or boarding schools or boarding schools for troubled teens or homes for troubled kids, please let us know.
 Therapeutic programs and schools like this will provide treatment for troubled teens.
 Boarding Schools (Emotional Growth Schools and Therapeutic Boarding Schools) provide supervision and counseling for at-risk teenage boys and girls.
 Rehabs for teens provide addiction counseling and drug abuse recovery.
 Residential Treatment Centers offer clinical treatment with both academic and behavioral support, plus medication management and medical monitoring.
 They treat adolescents with serious psychological and behavioral issues, are highly structured, and they offer recreational and adventure activities.

 Developing Decision-Making in Your Teen | Rescue Youth